Open one of the provided overviews of online medicine retailer.

 Apart from the existing adaptations the Iris interface can be translated in any language.

-You can create your own dictionary and standardizations in your language or you ask other countries if there is dictionary in your language available.
+You can create your own dictionary and standardizations in your language or you ask other countries if there is a dictionary available in your language.

 You can subscribe to our newsletter to receive all relevant information on Iris, including updates.

 No, fields like firstTime, EntryLevel, PswEntryOnly, PswCoder, PswHyper, PswAdmin and UserRights in the config file are not related to the maintenance password.
-They are used for specific adaptation of Iris.
+They are used for specific adaptations of Iris.